 - You’re almost there, I know you can do it.

 - I know this is challenging for you, but you can do this.

 - That was a tough one, nice job!

 Create a plan for when discouragement sets in

 When your child gets discouraged during homework time (whether it’s because they find it challenging, or boring) it can be difficult to keep going.
-Create a plan when your child feels discouraged.
+Create a plan when your child starts crying about homework or feels discouraged.

 The plan might look like this:

 - Take a break